tpaschalis/tpaschalis.github.io/_posts/2020-04-13-delve-debugging.markdown

 ## Why not GDB?
 GDB is an awesome utility that every programmer should add to their arsenal.
 The thing is, there's a tool for every job, and Delve can understand the Go runtime, data structures and expressions better than GDB.
 Furthermore, GDB isn't as easy to work with concurrent code; while Delve makes switching between different execution contexts a breeze.
-Finally, Delve is not a complex tool, but can be learned over the course of an afternoon, so it's a low risk-high-reward scenario

 So, want to get started?